kpinkowski/payment-schedule-api/README.md

 - `JanuaryTwoEqualPaymentsScheduleStrategy` - Generates a payment schedule with two payments.

 If the amount cannot be divided into equal parts, the last instalment will be the remaining amount.

+## Metrics and logs
+- Every request time is logged in `var/log/performance.log`
+- Every request is logged in `var/log/request.log`
+- Application logs are available in `var.log/app.log`
+- Application logs are available in `var.log/app.log`
+- General logs are available in `var/log/dev.log`
+- Metrics for prometheus are available at [https://localhost/metrics/prometheus](https://localhost/metrics/prometheus)
+- Health check is available at [https://localhost/monitor/health](https://localhost/monitor/health)